Top Of The Food Chain: Do Orcas Have Predators?

 Do Orcas Have Predators?

-Orcas are Apex Predators, which means they are at the pinnacle of the food chain and are the dominant force in the ocean.
+Orcas are Apex Predators, which means they are at the top of the food chain in the wild.

-They are some of the largest and most powerful predators on the planet, and because of their incredible intelligence, they are excellent hunters.
+They are some of the largest and most powerful predators on the planet, and because of their incredible intelligence, they are exceptional hunters.

-Pods of Orca have even been known to take on Great White Shark, and win!
-They are truly dominant creatures that can take on anything that lives in the water.
+Pods of Orca have even been known to take down blue whales, great white sharks, and just about anything that moves in the ocean.

-That being said, the Orca does face threats from elsewhere, us humans.
+That being said, the Orca does face threats from elsewhere, we humans.

 Some of the threats Orca face are: